awkena/panGenomeBreedr/docs/reference/pg_query_by_impact.md

-# Extract variants based on mutation impact
+# Extract variants from the annotation table based on impact type.

 This function connects to the public panGenomeBreedr API to retrieve variants filtered by snpEff impact levels (HIGH, MODERATE, etc.) and